ansys/pyaedt/doc/source/Resources/User_Guide.rst

 Setup
 ~~~~~
-Setup, optimetrics, and wweeps are the last operations before running analysis.
+Setup, optimetrics, and sweeps are the last operations before running analysis.
-PyAEDT is able to read all setups, sweeps, and optimetrics already present in a design,
+PyAEDT can read all setups, optimetrics, and sweeps already present in a design,
-edit them, and create new ones.
-All setup operations are listed in the setups list.
+edit them, and create them.
+All setup operations are listed in the setups list:

 .. code:: python